Bernie Mac

-Bernard Jeffrey McCullough (October 5, 1957 – August 9, 2008), better known by his stage name Bernie Mac, was an American comedian and actor.
-Born and raised on Chicago's South Side, Mac gained popularity as a stand-up comedian.
-He joined fellow comedians Steve Harvey, Cedric the Entertainer, and D. L. Hughley in the film The Original Kings of Comedy.
+Bernard Jeffrey McCullough (October 5, 1957 – August 9, 2008), known professionally as Bernie Mac, was an American stand-up comedian, actor and film producer.
+His most noted film roles were as Frank Catton in the Ocean's film series from 2001 through 2007 and as the title character of Mr. 3000.
+Mac joined Steve Harvey, Cedric the Entertainer, and D. L. Hughley as one of the "Big Four" comedians in the film The Original Kings of Comedy.
 After briefly hosting the HBO show Midnight Mac, Mac appeared in several films in smaller roles.
-His most noted film roles were as Frank Catton in the 2001 remake of Ocean's 11 and as the title character of Mr. 3000.
-He was the star of his eponymous show, which ran from 2001 through 2006, earning him two Emmy Award nominations for Outstanding Lead Actor in a Comedy Series.

-Mac's other films included starring roles in The Players Club, Head of State, Bad Santa, Guess Who, Pride, Soul Men.
+He was the star of The Bernie Mac Show, which ran from 2001 through 2006, earning him two Emmy Award nominations for Outstanding Lead Actor in a Comedy Series.
+His other films included starring roles in The Players Club, Head of State, Bad Santa, Guess Who, Pride, and Soul Men.
+Mac died at 50 years old on August 9, 2008 in Chicago, Illinois of complications from pneumonia.

 Early life and education

-Bernard Jeffrey McCullough was born on October 5, 1957, in Chicago, Illinois.
+Bernard Jeffrey McCullough was born on October 5, 1957 in Chicago, Illinois.
 Mac was the second child of Mary McCullough and Jeffrey Harrison.
-Mac was raised by his single mother (who died of cancer when he was sixteen years old) and his grandparents on the city's south side.
+Mac was raised by his single mother and his grandparents on the city's south side.

 Mac began his high school career at Chicago Vocational High School.
-His mother died in 1973 when he was 16 years old.
+During 1973, Mac moved to Tampa, Florida, to attend Jesuit High School following the death of his mother during his sophomore year.
 Shortly afterward, Mac's older brother and his estranged father both died.
-Mac later graduated from Chicago Vocational High School in 1975.
+Mac later returned to Chicago and graduated from Chicago Vocational in 1975.
 During his 20s and through his early 30s, Mac worked in a variety of jobs, including janitor, coach, professional mover, cook, bus driver, Wonder Bread delivery man, furniture mover, and UPS agent, while doing comedy on the weekends at clubs and parties.